-While we try to give a comprehensive view of common methods used in stationarity analysis, we could not include all the methods that exist in the literature.
-Kornhuber and Tamarin-Brodsky (2021), for instance, define stationarity in a Lagrangian context as the zonal velocity of individual weather systems (in their case, localised temperature anomalies), while Hoskins and Woollings (2015) use Rossby wave phase speed as a proxy for weather stationarity in the mid-latitudes.
-Finally, in the framework of dynamical systems theory, stationarity can also be equated to the system remaining for some period of time in a small subset of the phase space.
-During that period, the system may explore different configurations, but fewer ones than if it had been able to evolve freely across the whole phase space (Fereday, 2017).
-In this sense, persistent states are states from which the system takes (statistically) a long time to reach the rest of its phase space.
-This perspective relates to the intransitivity theory of Lorenz (1990) which postulates that the evolution of the atmospheric circulation on S2S timescales can, under certain conditions, be governed by a few well-separated attractors, each with their own preferred states (Weiland et al., 2021).
+While we try to give a comprehensive view of common methods used in quasi-stationarity analysis, we could not include all the methods that exist in the literature.
+Kornhuber and Tamarin-Brodsky (2021), for instance, define quasistationarity in a Lagrangian context as the zonal velocity of individual weather systems (in their case, localized temperature anomalies), while Hoskins and Woollings (2015) use Rossby wave phase speed as a proxy for weather quasistationarity in the midlatitudes.
+Finally, in the framework of dynamical systems theory, quasi-stationarity can also be equated to the system remaining for some period of time in a small subset of the state space.
+During that period, the system may explore different configurations, but fewer configurations are explored than if it had been able to evolve freely across the whole state space (Fereday, 2017).
+In this sense, persistent states are states from which the system takes a (statistically) long time to reach the rest of its state space.
+This perspective relates to the intransitivity theory of Lorenz (1990), which postulates that the evolution of the atmospheric circulation on S2S timescales can, under certain conditions, be governed by a few well-separated attractors, each with their own preferred states (Weiland et al., 2021).